 We find solutions to help people to have an excellent quality of life and enjoy opportunities to live in their community.

-Our aim is to help you, or a loved one, remain at home and to live a full life.
-It’s important to us that our care programmes are tailored to both your medical needs and support your emotional well-being.
+Our aim is to help your loved one, remain at home and to live a full life.
+It’s important to us that our care programmes are tailored to both their medical needs and support their emotional well-being.

-We understand that coping with a complex health, or medical condition, can be difficult and that psychological and social support is vital in helping overcome feelings of low self-esteem, loneliness and, for some people, depression.
-Together, we’ll build a care programme that is all about how we can help and support you, or your loved one.
-We’ll liaise with your GP practice, community health teams and hospital consultant to ensure you receive a continuity of care in your home across a complete and informed support team.
+We understand that coping with complex health, or medical condition, can be difficult and that psychological and social support is vital in helping overcome feelings of low self-esteem, loneliness and, for some people, depression.
+Together, we’ll build a care programme that is all about how we can help and support your loved one.
+We’ll liaise with the GP practice, community health teams and hospital consultant to ensure they receive a continuity of care in your home across a complete and informed support team.

-As part of our complex care package, our carers can of course manage the individual’s physical needs, including:
+As part of our complex care support, we can also manage the individual’s physical needs, including:

-But what’s much more valuable is their companionship and ability to provide emotional support to the individual themselves and their family members in the longer-term.
+But what’s much more valuable is the companionship and ability to provide emotional support to the person and their family which are support staff are trained to do .
 It’s vital that everyone is united in working towards delivering the best possible care.